notIGR/mileston3-music-blog/README.md

 This web app is a blog for an individual sharing information to others via articles.
 Cick the links in the nav bar to read diffecnt subjects.
+In this app I used the Next.js framework and a mixture of global css and tailwind for the design.
+For my database i used #####.
+My project was launched via Vercel.

 ## Getting Started